 Ringhals nuclear power plant

-Ringhals nuclear power plant is the largest power plant in Scandinavia.
+Ringhals is a large nuclear power plant in Scandinavia.

 We are situated on the west coast of Sweden, 60 kilometres south of Gothenburg.
-Ringhals has four reactors – three pressurised water reactors and one boiling water reactor – which produce around 30 TWh in a normal year.
-This is approximately one fifth of Sweden's total electrical energy consumption.
+Ringhals has three reactors – two pressurised water reactors and one boiling water reactor – which produce around 23 TWh in a normal year.
+This is approximately one sixth of Sweden's total electrical energy consumption.

 The nuclear power plant is one of the few in the world to have both boiling water and pressurised water reactors.